turt2live/ietf-mimi-terminology/draft-ralston-mimi-terminology.md

 assumption if not clarified is that they are different concepts.

 **Client**: A user interface for messaging, performing encryption as needed.
-Presents chats to the user to interact with.
+Presents rooms to the user to interact with.
 Synonymous with MLS Client.
 Clients have a **Client ID** to canonically identify them among a user's other clients.
 Clients can additionally be called **Devices** to differentiate them from a named application.

-**Chat**: The place where users communicate.
-This is semantically distinct from an MLS Group: an MLS Group is responsible for handling client keys while a chat is simply the user-facing construct for communication, however systems can declare a chat to be the same as an MLS Group depending on their design.
-Chats have a **Chat ID** to canonically identify them within the system.
-Chats can additionally be called **Rooms**, **Conversations**, and **Channels**.
+**Room**: The place where users communicate.
+This is semantically distinct from an MLS Group: an MLS Group is responsible for handling client keys while a room is simply the user-facing construct for communication, however systems can declare a Room to be the same as an MLS Group depending on their design.
+Rooms have a **Room ID** to canonically identify them within the system.
+Rooms can additionally be called **Chats**, **Conversations**, and **Channels**.

-A chat can have any one of many different characterizations/behaviours, called **Chat Types**:
+A room can have any one of many different characterizations/behaviours, called **Room Types**:

-* **DM**: A direct message chat between exactly two users.
-DMs are typically created when a user searches for another user to message, rather than creating a group chat.
+* **DM**: A direct message room between exactly two users.
+DMs are typically created when a user searches for another user to message, rather than creating a group Room.
-  All users in the chat have the same permission capabilities under the access control semantics.
-The chat name is that of the opponent user in the DM.
+  All users in the room have the same permission capabilities under the access control semantics.
+The room name is that of the other user in the DM.
 DMs are typically
-  canonical: exactly one chat with the opponent user exists at a time.
+  canonical: exactly one Room with the other user exists at a time.

 * **Group DM**: A subtype of DMs where there are more than two users.
-The chat name consists of the opponent users in the DM.
+The room name consists of the other users in the DM.
 Inherited from DMs, Group DMs are also
-  canonical: creating a new Group DM with the exact same users ultimately redirects to the existing chat instead of creating a new one.
-These may also be called **Ad-hoc Chats** in some scenarios.
+  canonical: creating a new Group DM with the exact same users ultimately redirects to the existing room instead of creating a new one.
+These may also be called **Ad-hoc Rooms** in some scenarios.

-* **Group Chat**: A chat which requires an invite to be able to participate, and can have zero or more users.
-A user-provided chat name is defined for the chat.
+* **Group Chat**: A room which requires an invite to be able to participate, and can have zero or more users.
+A user-provided room name is defined for the room.
 Typically, the creator has admin permissions while other designated users have either admin permissions or moderator permissions.
-Most users have default permissions which allow them to send events to the chat.
-Unlike (Group) DMs, multiple chats with the same set of users can exist at the same time, even with the same chat name.
+Most users have default permissions which allow them to send events to the room.
+Unlike (Group) DMs, multiple rooms with the same set of users can exist at the same time, even with the same room name.

-* **Public Chat**: A group chat which does not require an invite to participate.
-Usually these types of chats are discovered through a directory or website.
-Chats which require a request to join, or knock, are considered public chats.
+* **Public Room**: A group chat which does not require an invite to participate.
+Usually these types of rooms are discovered through a directory or website.
+Rooms which require a request to join, or knock, are considered public rooms.
 Sometimes these will be referred to as **Public Chatrooms**.

-* **Auditorium Chat**: Either a group chat or public chat where most users are unable to send events and cannot be seen as chat members by other users.
-When an event is sent, it may appear to be sent by the chat itself rather than the specific user who sent it.
+* **Auditorium Room**: Either a group chat or public room where most users are unable to send events and cannot be seen as room participants by other users.
+When an event is sent, it may appear to be sent by the room itself rather than the specific user who sent it.
-  Sometimes these are called **Auditorium Rooms**.
+  Sometimes these are called **Auditorium Chats**.

-Depending on the system, a chat's type can be mutable.
-For example, a user may be permitted to introduce new users to a group DM to implicitly convert it to a group chat, or they simply may be unable to implicitly or explicity change the chat type.
+Depending on the system, a room's type can be mutable.
+For example, a user may be permitted to introduce new users to a group DM to implicitly convert it to a group room, or they simply may be unable to implicitly or explicity change the room type.

-**Opponent Users**: From the perspective of a client, the users other than the current user in a chat.
-Typically, the current user of a client will be the one which is logged in (and if a client supports multiple accounts, the active session within that client instead).

-**Chat Name**: The title or human-focused textually distinguishing factor for the chat.
-It may be automatically generated based on the chat members.
+**Room Name**: The title or human-focused textually distinguishing factor for the room.
+It may be automatically generated based on the room participants.

-**Chat Avatar**: A picture or graphic associated with the chat, usually in combination with a chat name.
-Chat avatars can be automatically generated based on the chat members.
+**Room Avatar**: A picture or graphic associated with the room, usually in combination with a room name.
+Room avatars can be automatically generated based on the room participants.

-**Chat Member**: A joined user in the chat.
+**Room Participant**: A joined user in the room.
 Note that this may have implications on the associated MLS Members in the MLS Group for the user's devices.

+**Roster**: Typically, a list of users actively participating in the room (who have at least one MLS client in the corresponding MLS group.

 **Event**: The container for an encrypted MLS Message, sent over the wire between servers and clients (through their local servers).
-Events have an **Event ID** to canonically identify them at least within the chat.
+Events have an **Event ID** to canonically identify them at least within the room.

-**Chat Property**: Information stored in the chat, such as the name, topic, avatar, chat members, etc. This may be in the shape of an event.
-Note that chat properties are different from what is needed to construct an MLS Group Context.
+**Room Property**: Information stored in the room, such as the name, topic, avatar, room participants, etc. This may be in the shape of an event.
+Note that room properties are different from what is needed to construct an MLS Group Context.

 **Message**: Synonymous with an MLS Message.
 Messages have a **Message ID** to canonically